-- Statement of Financial Activity by Nature or Type Report (Note 1 Page 1) This statement of financial activity shows revenue and expenditure classified by Nature or Type. - Net Current Funding Position (Note 2 Page 2) 'Net current assets' is the difference between the current asset

-'Net current assets' is the difference between the current assets and current liabilities, less committed assets and restricted assets.

-- 3. Summary of Income and Expenditure by Service Areas (Note 3 Page 3-6) This statement shows a summary of operating revenue and expenditure by service unit including variance commentary. - 4.
+- 1. Statement of Financial Activity by Nature or Type Report (Note 1 Page 1) This statement of financial activity shows revenue and expenditure classified by Nature or Type. - Net Current Funding Position (Note 2 Page 2) 'Net current assets' is the difference between the current assets and current liabilities, less committed assets and restricted assets. - 3.
+Summary of Income and Expenditure by Service Areas (Note 3 Page 3-6) This statement shows a summary of operating revenue and expenditure by service unit including variance commentary. - 4.
 Capital Expenditure and Funding Summary (Note 4 Page 7-16) The full capital works program is listed in detail in Note 4 in Attachment 1.
 The attachment includes a summary of the year-to-date expenditure of each asset category and the funding source associated to the delivery of capital works. - 5.
-Cash Backed Reserves (Note 5 Page 17)

-The cash backed reserves schedule provides a detailed summary of the movements in the reserve portfolio, including transfers to and from the reserve.
-The balance as at 31 December 2022 is \$15,343,485.

-6. Rating Information (Note 6 Page 18-19)
+Cash Backed Reserves (Note 5 Page 17) The cash backed reserves schedule provides a detailed summary of the movements in the reserve portfolio, including transfers to and from the reserve.
+The balance as at 31 December 2022 is \$15,343,485. - 6.
+Rating Information (Note 6 Page 18-19)